 - For employers: how to guard against misclassification risk

 Let’s begin by dispelling some common misconceptions about the differences between employees and independent contractors.

 Myth 1: all remote or teleworkers are independent contractors

-Who controls how the work gets done?
+Who determines how the work is done?
 This is one of the questions that distinguish independent contracting from employment.
-Typically, contractors control how they work, while employees work in a way that is specified by the organization.
+Typically, contractors dictate their work, while the organization specifies how employees work.

 When workers work from home, it may seem as if they are exerting control over the where and the how, and are therefore independent contractors.

 But it’s fully possible for an employer to control the way in which an employee performs their work, even if they work remotely.